-A catalyst for change.
-Dan McQueen, Director of Sales, Asia Pacific at Albemarle Corporation shares perspectives on the new FCC opportunities for refiners
+A catalyst for change: Albemarle Corporation on new FCC opportunities for refiners

 2020 forced us to a standstill.
 As borders shut and regions locked down, our vehicle to the world became the lens of our webcam.
 This has sent an unprecedented shock through the fuel industry: jet fuel demand has dropped by an estimated 70%, and according to research by Goldman Sachs, global oil demand has plummeted by a daily 6 million barrels since 2019.